 Flights arriving at EU airports | ✅ Covered |

-These laws also cover airlines from Norway, Switzerland, and Iceland.
-This means if you’re traveling with any airline to, within, or from Europe, you likely have these rights.
-It’s important to be aware of these regulations – they exist to help you if problems occur with your flight.
-They make sure you’re not left on your own when your travel plans don’t work out.
+These regulations also cover airlines from Switzerland, Iceland, and Norway.
+This means if you’re traveling with any airline within, to, or from Europe, you most likely have these rights.
+It’s important to know about these laws – they exist to help you if something goes wrong with your flight.
+They guarantee you’re not left on your own when your travel plans go awry.

 When You Are Not Entitled to Compensation